Links

 Target

 Representation of an external resource Snyk has scanned.
-All Snyk Projects are associated to a parent target.
-One target may relate to many Projects.
-The structure of the target depends on the origin.
+All Snyk Projects are associated with a parent Target.
+One Target may relate to many Projects.
+The structure of the Target depends on the origin.

 U